dotnet/docs/docs/fsharp/index.md

 [Tour of F#](tour.md) gives an overview of major language features with lots of code samples.
 This is recommended if you are new to F# and want to get a feel for how the language works.

-[Get started with F# in Visual Studio](get-started/get-started-visual-studio.md) if you're on Windows and want the full Visual Studio IDE experience.
+[Get started with F# in Visual Studio](get-started/get-started-visual-studio.md) if you're on Windows and want the full Visual Studio IDE (Integraded Development Environment) experience.

 [Get started with F# in Visual Studio for Mac](get-started/get-started-with-visual-studio-for-mac.md) if you're on macOS and want to use a Visual Studio IDE.